OpenLiberty/open-liberty-deep-dive/README.md

 This test sends a `json` request to the `barista` service and checks for a `200 OK` response.

-Start the server in Dev Mode and run the tests by pressing `Enter` after the server has started:
+Run the tests by pressing `Enter` after the server has started:

 ```
 mvn liberty:dev